temporalio/proposals/ruby/sdk-phase-1.md

 ### Basic Features

 By the very first version, the Ruby SDK should have feature parity with every other SDK (except in cases where we have decided other features in other SDKs will never be ported).
-Here's a non-exhaustive list of some features that includes that are not discussed later:
+Here's a non-exhaustive list of features we should include that are not discussed later:

 * Interceptors and an OpenTelemetry implementation